tanjasper/tanjasper.github.io/_pages/about.md

   - /about.html
 ---

-*[I am graduating in December 2022 and am open to employment!
-If you are looking for someone skilled in machine learning, deep learning, and computational imaging, please feel free to contact me via email or linkedin!]*
+I am currently a **computational imaging research engineer** at [Glass Imaging](https://glass-imaging.com).

-I am an Electrical & Computer Engineering PhD student at [Rice University](https://www.rice.edu) doing research on **machine learning** and **computational imaging**.
+Previously, I was an Electrical & Computer Engineering PhD student at [Rice University](https://www.rice.edu) doing research on **machine learning** and **computational imaging**.
-More specifically, I work on (a) integrating deep learning with novel types of imaging devices and (b) analyzing the privacy implications of machine learning algorithms.
+More specifically, I worked on (a) integrating deep learning with novel types of imaging devices and (b) analyzing the privacy implications of machine learning algorithms.

-I am part of both the [Rice Digital Signal Processing Group](https://dsp.rice.edu) and the [Rice Computational Imaging Group](https://computationalimaging.rice.edu) and am advised by [Prof. Richard G Baraniuk](https://richb.rice.edu) and [Prof. Ashok Veeraraghavan](https://profiles.rice.edu/faculty/ashok-veeraraghavan).
+I was part of both the [Rice Digital Signal Processing Group](https://dsp.rice.edu) and the [Rice Computational Imaging Group](https://computationalimaging.rice.edu) and am advised by [Prof. Richard G Baraniuk](https://richb.rice.edu) and [Prof. Ashok Veeraraghavan](https://profiles.rice.edu/faculty/ashok-veeraraghavan).

-I have also done relevant summer internships as a PhD student.
-In 2022, I built a machine learning-based music video recommendation system for the Facebook app at [Meta](https://about.facebook.com/).
-In 2019, I did research on efficient single-image super-resolution at [Light](https://web.archive.org/web/20220628195754/https://light.co/) (acquired by John Deere).